meganlavengood/instruments-class/docs/syllabus.md

     -   A favorite sentence/paragraph and why you liked it
     -   Important conclusions
 -   Have a few discussion questions prepared
--   Interact with the guest expert (if there is one in attendance)

 If you do each of these things satisfactorily, you will get an A. **Please note that you are not lecturing or presenting on the reading.** You are _leading discussion_, which means your primary goal is to get the class to discuss and participate.